 Below are a few tips to build and maintain customer loyalty:

 Good, bad, or ugly — companies should always listen to their customers’ feedback.
 Customers who believe they are being heard will feel more connected to your brand and evangelize it to potential new customers.
 Connect with customers on a consistent basis.
 After-sales communication is a critical element to establishing a long-term relationship.
 After all, a satisfied customer is a loyal customer.
 Conversely, if something does go awry, a great way to increase brand loyalty is to address the concerns quickly, efficiently, and above all, to the customer’s satisfaction.

 2. Consistency to the Core

-As business magnet Elizabeth Arden once said, “Repetition makes reputation and reputation makes customers.”
+As business magnate Elizabeth Arden once said, “Repetition makes reputation and reputation makes customers.”
 Therefore, strive to consistently repeat your brand’s messaging the same way every time, whether the medium is marketing, advertising or social media.
 Equally important is delivering a consistent level of quality products and services.
 Providing a level of quality that customers can count on will earn you their loyalty.

 3. Anticipate Your Customers’ Needs

 Exceed your customers’ expectations by staying one step ahead of them.
 Anticipating what your customers might need — perhaps streamlining sales and ordering — before they even realize it and then going above and beyond expectations to provide it earns loyalty.

 Scientific studies show that customers are more loyal to companies that embrace philanthropy as part of their core philosophy, as social goodwill increases the perceived quality of a product.
 But when donating money or volunteering time, don’t be a #humblebrag; instead let others tell your story, which will resonate with your customer.